tc39/proposal-smart-pipelines/readme.md

 (a, b, c, d, e) |> f(##, x, ...) |> g;
 ```
 The rest topic reference `...` starts from beyond the furthest topic reference
-that is used within the pipeline body.
+that is used within the pipeline step.
 Here, the furthest topic reference is the
 secondary topic reference `##`: the second argument item.
 So `[c, d, e]` is
 bound to the rest topic reference.
 The rest topic reference `...` may only be
 used where the spread operator `...expression` would also be valid (that is,